-It is a guiding principle of the law and child protection procedures that the protection and welfare of the child must always be the first priority.
-The protection of children is a shared community responsibility.
+It is a guiding principle of the law and child protection procedures that the protection and welfare of the child is always paramount.
+The protection of children is a shared responsibility.
 Failure to provide an effective response can have serious consequences for the child.
-Teachers and other education staff are in a unique position to identify and help abused children.
+All staff in school are in a unique position to identify and help abused children.

 The wellbeing of children in our care takes precedence over any other consideration.

-The federation fully recognises its responsibilities for child protection.
+The federation fully recognises all its responsibilities for child protection.